-- For a specific high profile image for display or publication - For social media
+- For a specific high-profile image for display or publication - For social media

 Whenever a photo or video is taken/made, the member of staff taking it will check the latest database before using it for any purpose.

 Any pupils shown in public facing materials are never identified with more than first name (and photo file names/tags do not include full names to avoid accidentally sharing them).

 All staff are governed by their contract of employment and the school's Acceptable Use Policy, which covers the use of mobile phones/personal equipment for taking pictures of pupils, and where these are stored.
 At St Joseph's no member of staff will ever use their personal phone to capture photos or videos of pupils.
-Staff MUST use School Ipads to capture photos or videos of pupils.

-Photos are stored on the school network in line with the Retention Policy.
+Photos are stored on the school network in line with the retention schedule of the school Data Protection Policy.

-Staff and parents are reminded regularly about the importance of not sharing without permission, due to reasons of child protection (e.g. looked-after children often have restrictions for their own protection), data protection, religious or cultural reasons, or simply for reasons of personal privacy.
+Staff and parents are reminded annually about the importance of not sharing without permission, due to reasons of child protection (e.g. looked-after children often have restrictions for their own protection), data protection, religious or cultural reasons, or simply for reasons of personal privacy.
 Further detail on this subject and a sample letter to parents for taking photos or videos at school events can be found at parentfilming.lgfl.net